 Have you thought much about the calorie content in those gluten free snacks?
 If you’re anything like me, you’re probably so pleased to find something gluten free that your child enjoys that you buy it anyway, but perhaps it’s worth double checking that label.

-We had an interesting experience in the last week of school, when our celiac had an unexpected research task: examine the quality of the snacks each person had brought in for the day, and see which were the least healthy, based on the ingredients panel.
+We had an interesting experience in the last week of school, when our coeliac had an unexpected research task: examine the quality of the snacks each person had brought in for the day, and see which were the least healthy, based on the ingredients panel.

 You’ve already guessed the result: the gluten free chocolate biscuit bar she’d taken in was the least healthy, based on the number of calories and the amounts of fat and sugar.